everton1984/windowsperf_temp/wperf/README.md

 This option filters the symbols in the output of a `record` command (and `sample` command).
 It has the alias `-s`. and symbol name are case insensitive.

-:warning: Note: the symbol argument should be wrapped with double quotes `""``.
+:warning: Note: the symbol argument should be wrapped with double quotes.

 Example filtering for exact symbol `x_mul`: